Current headlines

 Foundation donors provided $5,000, which was matched by $5,000 from Pembina Pipeline for the District’s Connecting Kids with Nature Bus Scholarship Program available to schools with Schoolwide Title 1 designations.

-Another $2,000 from the Foundation was used to fund housing and health services for the Forest Preserve’s animal ambassadors.
+Another $2,000 from the Foundation was used to fund housing and health services for the Forest Preserve’s animal ambassadors while $5,000 went to the Foundation's Restore Will County small grant program for restoration efforts in the forest preserves.

 “The District’s Conservation Department works year-round, sometimes in terrible weather, implementing strategies to improve the health of our communities by restoring protected natural areas, some of which are home to Illinois’ rarest species,” Neff said.

-For the past 10 years, the Conservation Department has had access to $25,000 a year for restoration activities at the 891-acre Goodenow Grove Nature Preserve in Crete Township.
+The Conservation Department has access to $25,000 a year over a 10-year period for restoration activities at the 891-acre Goodenow Grove Nature Preserve in Crete Township.

 This funding comes from Jan Heideman, who included the District’s Goodenow Grove in her estate plan.